dahimbis/Hiya-Voice-Concierge/README.md

 **Hiya Voice Concierge** was designed to change that.

 It is a **secure, intelligent, voice-first assistant** built entirely in Python.
-It listens, understands, and performs actions like checking your calendar, sending email reminders, or triggering push notifications — all through a single voice command.
+It listens, understands, and performs actions like checking your calendar, sending email reminders, or triggering push notifications, all through a single voice command.

 The goal of this project is to demonstrate how a **fully functional AI concierge** can be implemented end-to-end with modern APIs, agentic reasoning, and seamless voice integration